awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

    You can disconnect from your microntroller by dragging the line to the left\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/ble-device-list3.png)

-1. You might be prompted to pair your microcontroller and mobile device\.
+1. If prompted, pair your microcontroller and mobile device\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/pairing-board.png)
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/pairing-mobile.png)